 Gautham Eswar is a Civil, Environmental and Health & safety Engineer.
 He joined the RMI Executive team as Manager, Workplace Standards & Sustainability in December 2021 bringing a decade of experience in Civil, Mechanical, Logistics, Oil and Gas, Marine and various other industries.
 He has successfully carried out over 2500 consulting hours on ISO 9001:2015, ISO 14001:2015 and ISO 45001:2018/OHSAS 18001:2007 for over 200 companies in Singapore.
 He has served as MOM (Ministry of Manpower, Singapore) registered workplace health and safety officer, and as qualified workplace health and safety auditor in Singapore.
 Gautham has conducted more than 400 hours of training of QMS/EMS/OHSMS/FSMS awareness and internal auditor courses to various companies in Singapore.
 Gautham holds a Master of Science degree in Environmental Engineering from National University of Singapore.

 Action Groups comprised of RMI member organization subject matter experts further support the Board of Directors and the Executive Team by supporting strategy and programs.
-Participation in each Action Group is voluntary and based on the availability of members with expertise on staff related to one or more of RMI’s programs – Supply Chain Mapping and Workplace Standards, Community Empowerment and Legal Frameworks – and communications initiatives.
+Participation in each Action Group is voluntary and based on the availability of members with expertise on staff related to one or more of RMI’s programs – Responsible Workplace Standards, Community Empowerment, Living Wage, and Legal Frameworks – and communications initiatives.

 Budget in 2020 was €1,215,036.